Juvenile rheumatoid arthritis

 The health care provider may place a small needle into a swollen joint to remove fluid.
 This can help to find the cause of the arthritis.
 It can also help relieve pain, too.
 The health care provider may inject steroids into the joint to help reduce swelling.

 - X-ray of the chest

-- Eye exam by an ophthalmologist (should be done on a regular basis, even if there are no eye symptoms)
+- Regular eye exam by an ophthalmologist.
+This should be done even if there are no eye symptoms.